 The farm’s physical address is 12900 Steveston Highway which makes it a 25-minute drive from the ferries and about a 10-minute drive to Steveston.
 The farm and its market are also just a short distance from Deas Island Regional Park and the George Massey Tunnel, and a 10-minute drive from Ladner.

 The market is usually open seven days a week between 9:00 am and 7:30 pm from mid-spring until the end of the year.
 It’s closed from Christmas until Easter.
-Due to the coronavirus pandemic, 2021 hours of operation may vary.
+Exact dates for 2022 are TBC as of late February.

 Produce Market and Wine Tasting